 As part of our efforts to create community emergency resilience and education we run a dedicated Facebook Page for Emergency Management.
 The page provides residents and visitors with information to assist with planning and preparing for emergencies.
 The page will also be a key source of information if we find ourselves in an emergency such as a fire, flood or heatwave.
 Click on the icon (below) to visit and like the page.

 True Emergency Community Resilience is created by empowering and educating communities to be better prepared for emergencies rather than providing services and actions when they are required.
 The Hepburn Shire Council works with communities to develop and implement community initiatives that can assist in creating this resilience.
 A recent resilience program is the development and commencement of the Daylesford Corridor Community Based Bushfire Management Project.
-Click on the icon below for more information on this Project.

 The links below contain information that will assist residents and visitors to understand current emergency management initiatives and to prepare for and act in emergencies: